MHZDeveloper/Oversight/README.md

 # ELK Setup

-Now the ElasticSearch,Logstash and Kibana stack are basically a collection of web applications that needs to communicate information to eachother.
-To assure that this ecosystem runs in the best conditions there is, we chose to deploy this stack on docker containers .
+Now the ElasticSearch,Logstash and Kibana stack are basically a collection of web applications that needs to communicate information to each other.
+To assure that this ecosystem runs in the best conditions, there is we chose to deploy this stack on docker containers .

 #### First Step